What Causes Diarrhea?

-- Use of antibiotics can lead to an overgrowth of Clostridium difficile (C diff) bacteria in the intestines.
+- Medications that one takes long-term may cause chronic diarrhea, including antibiotic-associated diarrhea.
+Use of antibiotics can lead to an overgrowth of Clostridium difficile (C diff) bacteria in the intestines.

 Parasites cause infection of the digestive system by the use of contaminated water.
-Common parasitic causes of diarrhea include Giardia lamblia, Entamoeba histolytica, and Cryptosporidium.
+Common parasitic causes of diarrheal disease include Giardia lamblia, Entamoeba histolytica, and Cryptosporidium.

-Intestinal disorders or diseases including inflammatory bowel disease, irritable bowel syndrome (IBS), diverticulitis, microscopic colitis, and celiac disease, and malabsorption (trouble digesting certain nutrients) can cause diarrhea.
+Intestinal disorders or diseases (including those that affect the small intestine or colon) including inflammatory bowel disease including ulcerative colitis and Crohn's disease, irritable bowel syndrome (IBS), diverticulitis, microscopic colitis, and celiac disease, and malabsorption (trouble digesting certain nutrients) are non-infectious causes of chronic diarrhea.
 Many of these disorders can cause the diarrhea to be yellow in color.

-Intolerance or allergies to foods such as artificial sweeteners and lactose (the sugar found in milk) can cause diarrhea.
+Intolerance or allergies to foods such as artificial sweeteners found in sugar-free foods and lactose intolerance (to the sugar found in milk) can cause chronic diarrhea.

 Alcohol abuse can cause diarrhea.
 Both binge drinking and chronic alcoholism may lead to loose stools.